Dark means a lot of things. So by dark, what I mean is violent, deep,

 If you like philosophy, mystery, violence and storytelling, Kino’s Travels does it better than any other.

 Have you ever tried an anime series that starts out a little slow?

 Shiki feels like this at first.
 But it was enough to spark my curiosity.
 I’m thankful I kept going.

 Once you get deeper into the story, it starts to get horrific, disgusting, ugly and unpleasant.

-Mystery, immorality and philosophy is at the core of Shiki’s plot.
+Mystery, immorality and philosophy are at the core of Shiki’s plot.

 4. Higurashi: When They Cry

 Probably the first horror series I decided to watch.
 Higurashi’s plot starts out in the cursed village of: Hinamizawa.

 All I’ll say is if you want something unpredictable,